ahoef/jekyll-blog/_posts/2016-01-05-flashcard-app.md

 ###In a nutshell###

 Ultimately I liked making the Angular 2 flashcard app the best!
 I found that out of the three, it was the quickest to get up and running, and the most enjoyable to build.
-Angular 2 is still in beta though, so adopting it for high-profile production sites right now could be hairy, especially because of the required polyfills.
+But I should note that I do have a fairly extensive background in Angular 1, so I wasn't learning the framework from scratch with this app.
+And although it was fun to work with, Angular 2 is still in beta, so adopting it for high-profile production sites right now could be hairy, especially because of the required polyfills.

-I might run for the hills if someone asks me to write React code.
-JK!
-I have a lot more to learn with React, and I look forward to it.
-Redux is huge part of my life now, since we ended up opting for Redux as a key player in this project at work.
-Only a few weeks into development, and we've already got a lot of takeaways.
+As for React, I still have much more to learn, and I look forward to gaining more expertise with it.
+I'm gradually becoming more familiar with Redux, as it was chosen as a key player in this project at work.
+Only a few weeks into development, my team has found a number of takeaways.
 For example, we learned that out-of-the-box Redux does not handle async functions all that well, so we've implemented [sagas](https://github.com/yelouafi/redux-saga) for a generator-based approach.
+We've also learned that the state object can grow very quickly, so it's important to limit top-level properties early on.

 And while I really like using ES2015 syntax and features in my code, I can't see myself ever opting to build a large-scale MVC framework with vanilla JS, as the view layer can get very unweildy very fast.